Ningkang-ZHAO/Ningkang-ZHAO.github.io/_posts/2025-10-21-PhD-Application.md

 ---
 layout: post
 title: Some rambling about my PhD application
-date: 2025-10-21 14:30:00 +0800
+date: 2025-10-21 14:30:00+0800
-description: some rambling
+description: some rambling and some thinking
 tags: Pondering
 categories: Life
 ---